casbin/dart-casbin/README.md

 An authorization library that supports access control models like ACL, RBAC, ABAC in Dart.

+---

+## GSoC'21 final report

+Dart-casbin is a part of Google Summer of Code 2021.
+To view the final report, check [this out](https://gist.github.com/MrUnfunny/386b2f5d1cac666f7e47b46db98c3dc6).

+---

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/casbin/lobby)

 **News**: Are you still worried about how to write the correct Casbin policy? `Casbin online editor` is coming to help!
 Try it at: http://casbin.org/editor/